dcarter-ds/dcarter-ds.github.io/index.md

 Find out how long your favorite NBA players will last in the league with the NBA Career Predictor app.

 #### [Reading Recommender](read_rec)
 With the Reading Recommender app, take a simple survey and get recommended a great book based on your tastes.
-Coming soon...

 <br><br>
 <br><br>